Gianluca-Iacchini/Distributed_Rendering/README.md

 ## Requirements

-- Visual Studio 2019 or later with DX12 SDK
+- Visual Studio 2017 or later with DX12 SDK
 - Windows 10 or later
 - CMake for building the project
-- NVIDIA or AMD GPU with DX12 support
+- NVIDIA GPU with Ray-Tracing capabilities.
-- Python (for asset pipeline, if applicable)

 ## Building the Project